forsyth/jsonpath/README.md

 with nested expression trees).
 That representation is converted into orders for a small abstract machine that evaluates a path expression given a root JSON value, yielding a collection of JSON values selected by the path expression.

-It is currently in development, subject to change and not yet ready for use.
+It is currently in development and subject to change, but ready for friendly users.

 The path image is from Joey Genovese on Unsplash.